DevLauncher/.github/profile/README.md

 ---

-## Thank You for Supporting DevLaunch
+## Thank You for Supporting DevLauncher
 Let’s create the future of technology, one project at a time!